nerdnoir/beatlab/README.md

 ```

-From there follow the help: `beatlab --help`
+From there, follow the help: `beatlab --help`

+The main command, `beatlab mix <module> <buildDir>`, will read the
+named module and stitch together a slideshow from slides and referenced modules
+defined in the module.yml manifest.

-# Configure the Module Path
+## Configure the Module Path

 Modules contain sections which are slides or references to
 other modules.
 Beatlab will attempt to resolves modules based
-on `$PWD/modules/` (based on where it is called).
+on `$PWD/modules/`.

 Optionally, you can set a global module path using an
-enviroment variable.
+enviroment variable `$BEATLAB_HOME'.

 ```bash
 export BEATLAB_HOME=/absoute/path/to/my/modules